mmercedes/slackbuild/README.md

 - Clone this repo
 - Create a new incoming webhook for Slack.
 [Instructions](https://api.slack.com/incoming-webhooks)
-- Add your slack token to `env.yaml`.
+- Add your slack token and signing secret to `env.yaml`.
 [Example](./env.example.yaml)
-  * token is in a seperate file so you can commit your `config.yaml` without exposing the token
+  * secrets are in a seperate file so you can commit your `config.yaml` without exposing the token
 - Create a `config.yaml` file.
 [Commented Example](./config.example.yaml)
 ```yaml
 slack: